• Skip to primary navigation

 Best of all, it’s keto and low-carb.
 And if you get sugar-free bacon, it’s whole 30 compliant too!

-For the past few years, I’ve been cooking mine in the oven.
+For the past few years, I’ve been cooking my bacon in the oven, and I’ve never looked back.

 Read on to discover why and how I do it.